 This course examines selected literary works from one or more genres.
 The successful student has the opportunity to develop critical thinking skills through close reading of the selected genre(s) presented and exploration into the cultural, social, political, and/or historical influences on the works.
 Writing assignments may include journaling, a research project, critical commentaries, and/or oral reports.
-Prerequisite: EN 123 Composition and Literature
+Prerequisite: EN 123 Composition and Literature or ENGL 1120 Composition II vey of British Literature I

-EN 213A Survey of British Literature I
+ENGL 2630 British Literature I

 This course offers a study of the development of British literature from Beowulf through the eighteenth century.
 It is designed to offer a broad cultural awareness of literature in the English language.
 Emphasis is placed on enriching the students' critical appreciation of literature.
 Readings, reports, and writings are required.
-Prerequisite: 123 Composition and Literature
+Prerequisite: EN 123 Composition and Literature or ENGL 1120 Composition II

-EN 213B Creative Writing
+EN 213B Creative Writing ENGL 2310 Introduction to Creative Writing